hediet/vscode-debug-visualizer/extension/README.md

 ## Usage

 After installing this extension, use the command `Open a new Debug Visualizer View` to open a new visualizer view.
-In this view you can enter an expression that is visualized when debugging your application, e.g.
+In this view you can enter an expression that is evaluated and visualized while stepping through your application, e.g.

 ```ts
 { kind: { graph: true }, nodes: [ { id: "1", label: "1" }, { id: "2", label: "2" } ], edges: [{ from: "1", to: "2", label: "edge" }]}
 ```

+You can implement your own functions to extract this debug data from your custom data structures.
+See [here](../data-extraction/README.md) for documentation of the `createGraphFromPointers` helper.

 ## Integrated Visualizers